By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 Here are a few frequently asked questions regarding WordPress SEO.
 Before posting your query, kindly go through them:

-WordPress tags are mostly used for users’ navigation, and for creating a better structure for admins.
-It is recommended to keep tags as no indexed.
+I mostly used WordPress tags for users’ navigation, and for creating a better structure for admins.
+I recommend it to keep tags as no indexed.

 Yes, a poorly coded or slow WordPress theme could impact your WordPress website SEO.
 Make sure you pick a SEO friendly WordPress theme such as Genesis.